khulnasoft/integrations-core/win32_event_log/README.md

         - 7036
   ```

 You can use the [`query` option][20] to filter events with an [XPATH or structured XML query][21].
-Datadog recommends creating the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Datadog Agent to collect.
+Khulnasoft recommends creating the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Khulnasoft Agent to collect.
 The `filters` option is ignored when the `query` option is used.

   ```yaml
   init_config: